Mobile and Online Banks Archives

 EasyFX is an international transfer and payment platform.
 Designed with travelers and holidaymakers in mind, EasyFX lets you spend like a local while abroad.
 Enjoy zero fees, a payment card for you and your family, and a simple way to manage your funds with EasyFX.

-Commerzbank is a leading retail bank operating in Germany.
-They offer a range of personal and commercial banking products in-store and on-line, from current accounts to financial strategy.
-So, whatever your money needs, with Commerzbank they will be covered.

-Berliner Sparkasse is an internet bank operating in Germany.
-They provide a range of expat-friendly banking services, including savings and current accounts among others.
-So, manage your money better with the English-speaking service from Berliner Sparkasse.

-Stadtsparkasse München is a retail bank operating in Germany.
-Self-styled as “Munich’s Bank,” it offers a range of financial products for customers, including current accounts and online banking.
-So, get more from your money with the range of options at Stadtsparkasse München.
+Santander is an international retail bank operating across Spain.
+They have a range of financial products for individuals and companies, including current accounts and online banking.
+Make life in your new home that bit easier by signing up with Santander.

-Frankfurter Sparkasse is an internet bank operating in Germany.
-They provide a range of expat-friendly banking services, including savings and current accounts among others.
-So, manage your money better with the English-speaking service from Frankfurter Sparkasse.
+Banco de Sabadell is an international bank operating across Spain.
+They offer a range of personal, business and private banking products, including insurance, credit cards and more.
+So, whatever your financial needs, Banco de Sabadell can help you keep track of your money.

-comdirect is an online retail bank operating across Germany.
-They offer a range of expat-friendly banking and financial products, from savings and current accounts to advice.
-So, keep on top of your finances with the professionals at comdirect.
+Barclays is a leading international retail bank operating across Spain.
+They offer a range of financial services tailored to the expat market, including bank accounts, investments, and savings.
+Barclays also offer specifically tailored international banking and savings for UK expats moving abroad.

-DKB is an online bank operating across Germany.
-They offer a range of banking and financial products, including current accounts with free cash withdrawals and home loans.
-Keep on top of your money by opening an account with DKB.
-Website in German only.
+Deutsche Bank is an international retail bank operating across Spain.
+They offer a number of expat-friendly financial services in English, including bank accounts, credit cards, and cash withdrawals.
+Stay on top of your money by taking out an account with Deutsche Bank.

-Targobank is a retail bank operating in Germany.
-Part of the French Crédit Mutuel Baking Group, it offers a number of financial products for individuals and businesses.
-If you’re moving to Germany, make sure your finances are in order with Targobank.

-Sparda-Bank is a retail bank operating across Germany.
-They offer a range of financial products, from checking accounts and credit cards to home loans and online banking.
-The bank has around 400 branches across the country.
-So, wherever you are, Sparda-Bank has the services for you.

 LeoPay provides international mobile and online banking for individuals and businesses.
 Their easy-to-use service offers free accounts with dedicated IBANs in 10 major currencies, contactless VISA cards, and global transfers.
 If you’re relocating, LeoPay can help you move with freedom.